Benny Thau: Studio head

 In 1957 MGM's management faced several take-over attempts led by Joseph Tomlinson, with Louis B. Mayer backing them.
-In October 1957 these attempts were defeated, and Mayer died at the end of the month.
+In October 1957 these attempts were defeated, although as a result Thau lost his seat on the Loews Board.
+Mayer died at the end of the month.

 Thau took charge of MGM at a point when the studio was in decline and inherited poorly-conceived projects from Schary.
 Of the twenty films produced in house in 1956–57, all but one lost money, but Thau turned a loss of almost $500,000 in 1957 into a profit of $5 million the next year.
 By January 1958, the studio’s financial position had stabilised.